SimonVaz18/rock_paper_scissors/README.md

 ### 7. Footer

-  - The footer section describes to the rules of the game and how to play
+  - The footer section describes the rules of the game and how to play.
-  -
+  - The styling of the footer is in keeping with the rest of the webpage.

 ---